 A Bold Statement.

-When I wrote the sentence: An American General once told me: "Within the ARVN, perhaps only General Hieu has the ability and the charisma to handle an army corps with effectiveness; the other Generals are only capable to handle units up to a division," in my very first article My Brother, General Hieu in June 1998, when I still did not have any military documents related to my brother, I felt very reluctant because this statement sounded so bold, how the other Generals would take it.
-I intended to erase that sentence so many times, but was unable to act on my intention, it was as if an invisible force prevented me from doing so.
+When I wrote the sentence: An American General once told me: "Within the ARVN, perhaps only General Hieu has the ability and the charisma to handle an army corps with effectiveness; the other Generals are only capable of handling units up to a division," in my very first article My Brother, General Hieu in June 1998, when I still did not have any military documents related to my brother, I felt very reluctant because this statement sounded so bold, how the other Generals would take it.
+I intended to erase that sentence so many times but was unable to act on my intention, and it was as if an invisible force prevented me from doing so.

-Afterwards, I focused my attention on digging up instances in which my brother commanded an army corps, to no avail.
-The documents at hand only mentioned about his command up to the division level, as Commanding General of the 22nd and 5th Division, followed by the position of Deputy Commander of the 1st and the 3rd Corps.
+Afterward, I focused my attention on digging up instances in which my brother commanded an army corps, to no avail.
+The documents at hand only mentioned his command up to the division level, as Commanding General of the 22nd and 5th Division, followed by the position of Deputy Commander of the 1st and the 3rd Corps.
 Perhaps what our American General meant was that General Hieu had the potential ability but not the actual exercise of Corps level command.
-But then suddenly in the end of December 1998, my brother revealed to me that General Hieu had indeed deployed units of the entire 3rd Corps in the battle of Svay Rieng in April 1974, described in the article 3rd Corps Deputy Commander.
-His command to me was: just write, I shall provide proof!
+But then suddenly, at the end of December 1998, my brother revealed to me that General Hieu had indeed deployed units of the entire 3rd Corps in the battle of Svay Rieng in April 1974, described in the article 3rd Corps Deputy Commander.
+His command to me was: write, I shall provide proof!

 Another Bold Statement.